GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-04 22:56:34 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-04 23:06:29 IST

 Current Weather in Coimbatore:
-Temperature: 23.15 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist